35 Gimme Shelter

 ‘Under a rock.
 They come out at night.’

 In the pursuit of sensation, one silly season a major newspaper sent along a journalist to our office, posing as someone in need of shelter.
 We arranged for her to move into an empty flat on the same landing as an elderly tenant overjoyed to have a neighbour.
 Imagine the shock to our system when the paper revealed her true identity and printed a lurid story depicting our association as being run along dictatorial lines.
-They sank their teeth into this distortion of fact and chewed it until it was dead.
+They sank their teeth into this tacky distortion of fact and chewed it until it was dead.
 They wanted to make us look like the begrudgers wanted us to be.

 ‘Don’t worry,’ I told said Piers,we’ll deliver them more truthful news.
 Soon this sensationalist tosh will be last week’s news, wrapping up fish and chips.’